 Coconut oil and shea butter are both naturally SPF of 4-5 and magnesium is needed for absorption of Vitamin D, so this lotion is great for mild sun exposure.
 I use this or regular magnesium oil on my kids feet each night to help them sleep and boost magnesium levels.
 It is also great on sore muscles.
 You can add essential oils for scent, but be careful about essential oil use during pregnancy, and don’t use citrus oils if you’ll be using this in the sun as they increase sun sensitivity.

-- If in a bowl, use a hand blender or immersion blender on medium speed and start blending the oil mixture.
+- Use a hand blender, immersion blender, or regular blender on medium speed to start blending the oil mixture.

-- Put in the fridge for 15 minutes and re-blend to get body butter consistency.
+- Remove it from the refrigerator and re-blend to get body butter consistency.

-- Store in fridge for a cooling lotion (best consistency) or at room temp for up to two months.
+Store in the fridge for a cooling lotion (best consistency), or at room temp for up to two months.